hamidahoderinwale/model_metadata_analyses/readme.md

 # Hugging Face Model Tree Scraping

+This project provides Python scripts to systematically map and analyze Hugging Face model ecosystems by building complete family trees of models and their fine-tuned derivatives.

+Using the Hugging Face Hub API, the tools recursively discover parent-child relationships between models, collect comprehensive metadata, and export the data in structured formats for further analysis.

+This repo links to the resulting datasets and hosts the scripts used for our analyses.
+This dataset enables researchers to trace model lineages, measure the influence of base models, and understand the propagation patterns within the open-source AI model ecosystem.

 Notebook scripts to do the following using the [HF Hub API](https://huggingface.co/docs/huggingface.js/en/hub/README):
 - Build complete model trees by following parent_model links
 - Get metadata for a given model and it's fine-tunes